-Make sure that your child takes the proper type of insulin and the correct dose at the right time.
+Make sure your child takes the right type of insulin and the correct dose at the right time.

-Make sure that all equipment (pumps, meters, etc.) is working properly.
+Make sure that all equipment (pumps, meters, etc.) works properly.

-Diabetes medications may need to be changed or adjusted — check with the diabetes health care team.
+Diabetes medicines may need to be changed or adjusted — check with the diabetes health care team.

-Not following the meal plan (like eating too much food on special occasions without adjusting medications)
+Not following the meal plan (like eating too much food on special occasions without adjusting medicines)

-Work with a registered dietitian to make adjustments to your child's meal plan as needed.
+Work with a registered dietitian to change your child's meal plan as needed.

-Adjust insulin/pills when your child eats more or less than what's on the meal plan (the diabetes health care team can instruct you on adjustments).
+Adjust insulin/pills whenever your child eats more or less than what's on the meal plan (the care team can help you with this).

 Not getting enough exercise